c2lang/documentation/documentation/docs/language/operators.md

 ((a | b) ^ c) & d  // C2 (Same precedence, left-to-right evaluation)
 ```

-The change of precedence of bitwise operators corrects a long standing issue in the C
+The change in precedence of the bitwise operators corrects a long standing issue in the C
 specification.
 The change in precedence for shift operations goes towards making the
 precedence less surprising.

-Conflating precedence of || with &&, relational with equality operations, and bitwise
+Conflating the precedence of || and &&, relational and equality operations, and all bitwise
-operations with each other is motivated by simplification: few remember the exact
+operations was motivated by simplification: few remember the exact internal differences in
-internal differences in precedence between bitwise operators (to take an example).
+precedence between bitwise operators.

-Left-to-right offers a very simple model to think reason about the internal ordering,
+Left-to-right offers a very simple model to think about the internal order of operations,
-and encourages use of explicit ordering where best practice in C is to use parenthesis anyway.
+and encourages use of explicit ordering, as best practice in C is to use parentheses anyway.